twynb/debate-analysis/README.md

 The analysis includes, for both candidates and both moderators:

-- The total number of words said
+- The total number of words and syllables said
 - The 20 most used words, excluding some uninteresting words
 - The 20 most used words, excluding some uninteresting words and pronouns
   - Note that singular first-person pronouns are already part of the "uninteresting words"